What’s the day like?

 What should I bring with me?

 You’ll need your full driving licence and a road legal bike.
 With the new normal there is no longer a paper registration form, but you MUST have completed the online registration for Cadwell Park before the day.
 A little cash for lunch, and possibly some petrol in the afternoon, is also good.

 Can I get fuel?

 Yes, Cadwell has a fuel pump that will be open at various points in the day.
 Usually once in the morning, at lunch time and once in the afternoon.
-They can take card, but cash will be quicker!
+Card or cash.

 What kit do I need?